RphWbr/visiannot/doc/source/software.rst

 * The sub-package **visiannot.tools** contains the following modules:

-  * :mod:`.ToolsAnnotation`: functions for reading annotation files,
+  * :mod:`.annotations`: functions for reading annotation files,

-  * :mod:`.ToolsAudio`: functions for loading audio files,
+  * :mod:`.audio`: functions for loading audio files,

-  * :mod:`.ToolsData`: functions for loading data in format txt, h5 or mat as well as doing some basic processing,
+  * :mod:`.data`: functions for loading data in format txt, h5 or mat as well as doing some basic processing,

-  * :mod:`.ToolsDateTime`: functions for converting and formatting date/times,
+  * :mod:`.datetimeconverter`: functions for converting and formatting date/times,

-  * :mod:`.ToolsImage`: functions for loading images and video data,
+  * :mod:`.image`: functions for loading images and video data,

-  * :mod:`.ToolsPyQt`: **PyQt5** sub-classes and functions that ease GUI creation,
+  * :mod:`.pyqtoverlayer`: **PyQt5** sub-classes and functions that ease GUI creation,

-  * :mod:`.ToolsPyqtgraph`: **Pyqtgraph** sub-classes and functions that ease creation of scientific graphics,
+  * :mod:`.pyqtgraphoverlayer`: **Pyqtgraph** sub-classes and functions that ease creation of scientific graphics,

 * The sub-package **visiannot.visiannot** contains the classes defining the GUI for multimodal data visualization and annotation, as well as the sub-package **visiannot.components** that contains the classes defining the GUI components.